 The other proposed history of pole dancing came about in the 12th century with the May Pole.
 The intention of the dance was to boost fertility, in which where women would dance around a vertical wooden pole.
 The wooden pole was meant to be phallic in nature.
 It was typically performed in May and lasted until the year 1547, when the May Pole was destroyed as a pagan idol.
 This form of the May Pole is not to be confused with the 'chaster' version that the Victorian era created, using ribbons.

-A closely related discipline to pole dancing is Mallastambha, a strength training completed on an iron pole, known as the stambha.
+There's Chinese pole and another closely related sport, Mallastambha, a strength training completed on an iron pole, known as the stambha.
 Beginning as an ancient Indian sport, it builds physique in the same format as pole dancing, though it was typically designed for men.
 The men would twist, turn, bend and hold positions up the length of the pole, developing dexterity and agility.
 This is where lots of current "pole history" articles say our current form of dance came from.

 These shows quickly spread to the United States, popping up through gentlemen’s clubs and strip clubs everywhere and lost the whole 'theme musical' aspect but kept the seduction, scant amount of clothing and pole.

 In the 1990s, Fawnia Mondey, a Canadian, not only competed in pole dancing competitions, but began teaching the dance.
 She even released the first instructional video on pole dancing.
 As this came out, pole dancing spread throughout the world, including the UK and Australia.
 Fawnia is also f#$king awesome and has brought us the Pole Expo, a yearly, large pole dance convention in Las Vegas.